How To Call In Sick on the First Day of Work

 What if you finally land a great job and suddenly experience a terrible migraine when you are expected to report for duty?
 Can calling in sick on the first day of work get you fired?
 Does it create a bad impression?
 Will it make your new employer think that you are the type of worker who misses work all the time, or will it cause them to force you to work?

-This guide will provide answers and show you how to create a sick leave request letter in under five minutes by using DoNotPay.
+This guide will provide answers and show you how to in under five minutes by using DoNotPay.

 While it can seem like a big deal, anyone can become ill on any day.
 The best thing is to inform your manager as soon as possible and follow up with a formal email.
 During your call, you can inquire what else is required based on the company's sick day rules.
 Some employers may request a: